Comanche: Cultural institutions

 The Comanche National Museum and Cultural Center in Lawton has permanent and changing exhibitions on Comanche history and culture.
 It opened to the public in 2007.

 In 2002, the tribe founded the Comanche Nation College, a two-year tribal college in Lawton.
 It closed in 2017 because of problems with accreditation and funding.

-Each July, Comanche gather from across the United States to celebrate their heritage and culture in Walters at the annual Comanche Homecoming powwow.
+Every year on the third Saturday in April, the Annual General Council is held in which the annual budget is approved, new leadership is nominated for election, and tribal members are able to present resolutions to be voted on.
+Each July, Comanches gather from across the United States to celebrate their heritage and culture in Walters at the annual Comanche Homecoming powwow.
 The Comanche Nation Fair takes place every September.
 The Comanche Little Ponies host two annual dances—one over New Year's Eve and one in May.